The Commonplace

 Key Points

-• Stronger positive effects in eastern provinces.
+• Stronger positive impacts in eastern provinces and non–grain-producing regions.

 Data & Methods

-• Data: provincial panel data for 30 Chinese provinces, 2012–2022.
+• Provincial panel covering 30 Chinese provinces, 2012–2022.

 Implications for AI Economics